Ascend/Ascend-CI/README.md

-# ONNXRuntime Ascend CI system
+# Ascend CI system

-This is the repo to run ONNXRuntime CI jobs with Ascend backend.
+This is the repo to run CI jobs with Ascend backend.

+## ONNXRuntime Ascend CI
 The ONNXRuntime source code is from `main` branch of `microsoft/onnxruntime` and will be run and tested daily with Ascend related.

 ------------------------------------------------------------